afontainec/chinchay-docs/docs/middleware/access.md

   Access.find({ user_id: 1 });
   ```

-  To find all the users who have coffeeDriker role on coffee 4.
+  To find all the users who have coffeeDrinker role on coffee 4.
   ```javascript
   Access.find({ role: 'coffeeDrinker', filter: '4' });
   ```